 Subject line should entice your prospects to open your email.
 The holy trinity of a good subject line:

-- short (8-10 words max)
+- Short (8-10 words max)

-- use a casual tone (prospects do not want to read an email that sounds like it came from their lawyer)
+- Use a casual tone (prospects do not want to read an email that sounds like it came from their lawyer)

-- not deceptive (if they feel you tricked them into opening, they won’t respond, and it sullies your company’s reputation)
+- Not deceptive (if they feel you tricked them into opening, they won’t respond, and it sullies your company’s reputation)

-Here are a few high performing subject line formulas to use as a reference
+Here are a few high-performing subject line formulas to use as a reference

 - [Colleague] recommended I get in touch.
 If you use the “appropriate person” email template shown above, you can mention the name of the colleague who referred you in your subject line.